This page covers:

-Please note that in order to run a TeamCity build agent, the user account under which the Agent is running should have the correct privileges, as described below.
+Please note that in order to run a TeamCity build agent, user account that is running the agent should have the privileges described below.

 - Agent should be able to open HTTP connections to the server (to the same URL as server web UI)